Seci-Coin/electrum-seci-server/HOWTO.md

 It's not recommended to do initial indexing of the database on an SSD because the indexing process does at least 20 TB (!) of disk writes and puts considerable wear-and-tear on an SSD.
 It's a lot better to use tmpfs and just swap out to disk when necessary.

-Databases have grown to roughly 30 GB as of February 2016.
-Leveldb prunes the database from time to time, so it's not uncommon to see databases ~50% larger at times when it's writing a lot, especially when indexing from the beginning.

 ### Step 8.
 Create a self-signed SSL cert